gfanti/dandelion-simulations/README.md

 #### Figures 14 and 15:
 Enter branch 'routing-simulations'.
 The data for Figure 14 can be produced with the directories ending in -u, and the data for Figure 15 can be produced with the directories ending in -k

+### Dandelion-Lite
+Dandelion-lite is an extension of Dandelion that is described in more detail here.